wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_deb.rst

 .. warning::
     In a single-server configuration, you may entirely skip installing Filebeat, since Logstash will be able to read the event/alert data directly from the local filesystem without the assistance of a forwarder.

-The deb package is suitable for Debian, Ubuntu, and other Debian-based systems.
+The DEB package is suitable for Debian, Ubuntu, and other Debian-based systems.

 1. Install the GPG keys from Elastic, and the Elastic repository: